Pelham Bay (neighborhood), Bronx: Education

 Community District 10 generally has a lower rate of college-educated residents than the rest of the city as of 2018.
 While 34% of residents age 25 and older have a college education or higher, 16% have less than a high school education and 50% are high school graduates or have some college education.
 By contrast, 26% of Bronx residents and 43% of city residents have a college education or higher.
 The percentage of Community District 10 students excelling in math rose from 29% in 2000 to 47% in 2011, and reading achievement increased from 33% to 35% during the same time period.

 Community District 10's rate of elementary school student absenteeism is slightly higher than the rest of New York City.
 In Community District 10, 21% of elementary school students missed twenty or more days per school year, a little more than the citywide average of 20%.
 Additionally, 75% of high school students in Community District 10 graduate on time, the same as the citywide average of 75%.

 Schools

 Served by the New York City Department of Education, the neighborhood is home to the elementary schools Public School 71 (named the Rose E. Scala School to honor a former principal) and Public School 14 (named the John D. Calandra School to honor a former State Senator), as well as to Herbert H. Lehman High School (right on the neighborhood's border).
-Several private and parochial schools also serve the neighborhood, including the Roman Catholic elementary schools associated with the churches of Our Lady of the Assumption and St. Theresa, and the Greek American Institute, a Greek Orthodox parochial school.
+Several private and parochial schools also serve the neighborhood, including the Roman Catholic elementary schools associated with the church St. Theresa, and the Greek American Institute, a Greek Orthodox parochial school.